HampusAdolfsson/lumos-rs/README.md

 # lumos-rs

-lumos-rs is an [Ambilight](https://en.wikipedia.org/wiki/Bias_lighting) implementation in Rust, with an electron-react frontend.
+lumos-rs is an [Ambilight](https://en.wikipedia.org/wiki/Bias_lighting) implementation in Rust, with a tauri-react frontend.
 The idea is similar to [hyperion-ng](), with significantly less configuration, but with some extra features such as audio reactivity and application- or game-specific profiles.